Germany’s Merkel shines in virus crisis even as power wanes

 The jury is still out on how the government’s approach will work, but after having run a budget surplus for a half-decade, Germany is well-prepared to offer the massive aid program.
 Its health care system has been in good enough shape to be taking in patients from overwhelmed Italy and France, with intensive care beds still available.

-Although Germany has registered the third-highest number of coronavirus infections in Europe with 57,695, it has only seen 433 people die, placing it sixth in Europe behind Italy, Spain, France, Britain and even the Netherlands.
+Although Germany has registered the third-highest number of coronavirus infections in Europe with 57,695, according to a tally by Johns Hopkins University, it has only seen 433 people die, placing it sixth in Europe behind Italy, Spain, France, Britain and even the Netherlands.
 Italy alone has over 10,000 dead.

 Experts have attributed Germany’s success partially to widespread and early testing for the virus, among other things.